Matt McCarty betting profile: Sony Open in Hawaii - PGA TOUR

 McCarty's advanced stats and rankings

-- McCarty posted a Strokes Gained: Off-the-Tee average of 0.244 in his past five tournaments, showing solid driving performance.
+- McCarty posted a Strokes Gained: Off-the-Tee average of 0.244 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, McCarty recorded a -0.043 mark in his past five starts, indicating room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, McCarty sported a -0.043 mark in his past five tournaments.

-- On the greens, McCarty delivered a strong 0.605 Strokes Gained: Putting mark in his past five tournaments, highlighting putting as a strength in his recent performances.
+- On the greens, McCarty delivered a 0.605 Strokes Gained: Putting mark in his past five tournaments.

+- McCarty averaged 0.951 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for McCarty as of the start of the Sony Open in Hawaii.